Ares (Marvel Comics): Fictional character biography

-Ares also battled Namor the Sub-Mariner and Venus.
+Ares also battled Namor and Venus.
 He formed another alliance with Pluto, and kidnapped Krista in an attempt to foment war between Olympus and Asgard.
 He also plotted with Pluto and Ares' daughter Hippolyta to marry Hercules and Venus to Hippolyta and himself.

 It was revealed that in ancient times, he took part in the Trojan War.
 Alongside Zeus, Ares struck an alliance with Odin against the Eternals, and battled the Eternal Ikaris.

 He frequently battled teams and individuals while working as a villain, and continued to battle heroes like the Avengers.

 Ares' uncle Pluto sought to overwhelm Mount Olympus with an army of the dead, leading to a stalemate that the gods and demigods (including Achilles) were unable to break.
 In desperation to end the siege of Olympus, Zeus called upon his son Ares who defeated Hades' army almost single-handedly.
 Hoping that this would allow him to join his kind in Olympus, Ares was disappointed to hear his parents and the other gods disparage his "crude" and "dishonorable" nature.
 He abandoned his brethren to live amongst mortal men, but did not completely give up his god nature yet.

-Ares tired of his own warmongering when he realized that was why the other gods despised him and decided to live a normal life.
+Ares was tired of his own warmongering when he realized that was why the other gods despised him and decided to live a normal life.
 He gave up his position as god of war, but maintained his skills, weaponry, and immortality.
 On Earth, he set himself up as a builder/carpenter.
 He would later father a son with an unidentified mother.

-After the events of the Civil War storyline, Ms. Marvel and Iron Man recruit Ares as part of the new Mighty Avengers.
+After the events of the Civil War storyline, Ms. Marvel and Iron Man recruit Ares into the new Mighty Avengers.
 He plays a major part in defeating Ultron.
 During the Secret Invasion, Ares' son Alexander was recruited for Nick Fury's Secret Warriors, by Daisy Johnson, to oppose the Skrull invasion of New York City.